cyberphone/node-webpki.org/README.md

 // Create a verifier object
 var verifier = new JCS.Verifier();

 // Call decoding.
-This will check that signature is technically correct var result = verifier.decodeSignature(signedJavaScript);
+This will check that the signature is technically correct var result = verifier.decodeSignature(signedJavaScript);

 // Now check if the anticipated key was used